Hankering1716/Microsoft-Edge-Point-EASY/README.md

-Microsoft-Edge-Point-EASY: An App that Gets Points in Microsoft Edge
+EdgePointsCollector: An App that Gets Points in Microsoft Edge

 Hi everyone!